contractlevel/sbt/README.md

 - `owner`: The address that becomes the owner of the contract.
 - `admins`: An array of addresses given the admin role.

-The deployer of the contract becomes the initial owner. **NOTE: This can be changed so the initial owner can be set to another address on deployment.**

 ## External Functions

 Below are the external functions that modify the contract's state: